apache/flink/docs/ops/memory/mem_tuning.md

 ## Configure memory for batch jobs

+This is relevant only for task executors.

-Flink's batch operators leverage [managed memory](../memory/mem_setup.html#managed-memory) to run more efficiently.
+Flink's batch operators leverage [managed memory](../memory/mem_setup_tm.html#managed-memory) to run more efficiently.
 In doing so, some operations can be performed directly on raw data without having to be deserialized into Java objects.
-This means that [managed memory](../memory/mem_setup.html#managed-memory) configurations have practical effects on the performance of your applications.
-Flink will attempt to allocate and use as much [managed memory](../memory/mem_setup.html#managed-memory) as configured for batch jobs but not go beyond its limits.
+This means that [managed memory](../memory/mem_setup_tm.html#managed-memory) configurations have practical effects on the performance of your applications.
+Flink will attempt to allocate and use as much [managed memory](../memory/mem_setup_tm.html#managed-memory) as configured for batch jobs but not go beyond its limits.
 This prevents `OutOfMemoryError`'s because Flink knows precisely how much memory it has to leverage.
-If the [managed memory](../memory/mem_setup.html#managed-memory) is not sufficient, Flink will gracefully spill to disk.
+If the [managed memory](../memory/mem_setup_tm.html#managed-memory) is not sufficient, Flink will gracefully spill to disk.